XiaoSanchez/AI-Life_Expectancy/README.md

-# Life Expectancy Prediction Using Machine Learning
+# Artifcial Intelligent: Life Expectancy Prediction by Machine Learning

 This project trained a Linear Regression model to predict life expectancy.
 The dataset was initially obtained from the World Health Organization (WHO) and United Nations Websites.
 Data contains features such as year, status, life expectancy, adult mortality, infant deaths, percentage of expenditure, and alcohol consumption.
 ## Appendix